richardlaugesen/richardlaugesen/index.md

 I majored in Physics at University, and did a bunch of graduate study.
 I've forgotten most of what I learnt.

 Live in Australia, born in New Zealand, married to a Singaporean.

-I enjoy working on [geneology](./gramps)
+I enjoy learning Danish and Indonesian, working on our family history, and playing guitar.

 What I'm doing [now](./now).